 Sell the hottest trends and fashions with your own retail clothing store.
 Use this free clothing line business plan to get your business started.
-Copy/paste this free clothing line business plan template that you can edit instantly.
+Copy/paste this retail clothing business plan template and edit it for your business.

 1.0 EXECUTIVE SUMMARY

 Booming Boutique is a start-up retail establishment that will sell fashionable clothing to women of the Baby Boom generation.
 We will locate Booming Boutique in downtown Pleasantville, Florida, which is a popular retirement and tourist destination.
 While our initial goal is to open one boutique, expansion plans include potentially franchising our retail store and/or building a well-recognized brand name.
 In turn, we would hope to penetrate a sizable portion of the online retail market.